You can email me at: firstname.lastname@example.org

 Do you do your own machine quilting, or send it out?

 I do my own.
 I used to do the piecing and quilting on a small Brother machine that I bought from Costco years ago.
 It did a miraculous job!
-I recently upgraded to a Juki TL-2010Q.
+I recently upgraded to a Juki TL-2010Q and I love it!

 How do you have time to sew? / You must sew all day!

-I really only sew when my kids are sleeping.
-That limits me to about 90 minutes during the day (nap time) and two to three hours in the evening before I get so sleepy my vision becomes blurry.
+I really only sew when my kids are at school.
+That limits me to a few hours during the day and two to three hours in the evening before I get so sleepy my vision becomes blurry.
 I don't sew every night - maybe four times a week.
 Sewing and quilting has replaced tv time.
-There's not really anything on that I care about anyway.
+There's not much on that I care about anyway.

 Will you show me how to bind a quilt?